neverRare/chesnaught/README.md

 ## Installation

-While it's currently under-development, pre-built executables are not yet available.
+This is a toy project that I don't feel like providing prebuilt executables.
 Compile it yourself using [Cargo], remember to put `--release`.

 Chesnaught is a command line software.
 You'll need a GUI in order to use Chesnaught.
 I recommend [En Croissant].